 Though he learnt how to read and write, but never cared about improving his grades.
 According to him;

 “Back then, I always left my books at home because I would forget, but I always remembered to take a ball with me to the Santiago Bernabeu to watch a match or train as a kid.
 I loved football ever since I was able to walk.

 Again, I didn’t think about anything else.
 I was always waiting for a chance to play football.

 Again, I used to stay up really late as well watching the games, and even if it was a Champions League match that went to extra-time, nobody could get me to go to bed”.

 He stayed there till he was 13 years before testing the Atletico shirt for only two years.
 This was followed by a move to Real Madrid C.

-Father: Alfonso Morata is a man who have played an incredibly influential fatherly role in the life of his only son Alvaro.
+Starting off, Alfonso Morata is a man who has played an incredibly influential fatherly role in the life of his only son Alvaro.

 As he always says “My busiest time is when my son’s name trends on the transfer market.
 I see Football as a stock market. in 48 hours, anything can happen one way or the other”

 Alvaro Morata’s life has been better off thanks to their secure, supportive, nurturing, and warm father-son relationship.